canjs/canjs/docs/can-guides/topics/debugging.md

   alt="The Chrome Developer Tools Sidebar Overflow Menu" width="600px"/>

-If the element that is selected has a observable properties, the graph will show the relationships for a property:
+If the element that is selected has observable properties, the graph will show the relationships for a property:

 <img src="../../docs/can-guides/images/devtools/bindings-graph-viewmodel.png"
   class="bit-docs-screenshot"